rhinobase/raftyui/apps/docs/pages/components/alert.md

 ## Variant

-Alert has 4 variant styles you can use.
-Pass the `variant` prop and use either `subtle, solid, left-accent or top-accent`.
+Pass the `variant` prop if you need to adjust visual style of the alert.
+Values can be `subtle, solid, left-accent or top-accent`.

+### stuble

 ```jsx
 <Alert status="success" variant="subtle">